DraganLibraFire/shop/wp-content/plugins/mollie-payments-for-woocommerce/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 2.9.0 - 13/02/2018 =

+* New - Added support for new payment method: [ING Home'Pay](https://www.mollie.com/en/payments/ing-homepay)
+* New - Updated Mollie API PHP to 1.9.6 (ING Home'Pay support)

+* Fix - Check that Mollie customerID is known on current API key, solves issues for admins that switched from test to live
+* Fix - Charged back payments now update the order status to On Hold and add an order note in WooCommerce, stock is not updated
+* Fix - For 'Payment screen language' set default to 'Detect using browser language' as it is usually more accurate
+* Fix - For subscriptions also compare recurring total amount to payment method maximums, not only the order/cart total
+* Fix - Improve WPML compatibility by removing duplicate trailing slash in WooCommerce API request URL

 = 2.8.2 - 15/01/2018 =